 Lee County Human and Veteran Services serves as the Collaborative Applicant to compete on a national level for Homeless Continuum of Care (CoC) funds through the U.S. Department of Housing and Urban Development (HUD).
 The application includes over $1.7 million in requests for renewal projects and new requests for projects (when available) that address the needs of Lee County’s homeless.
 Funds support programs for permanent housing, emergency shelter, and services for the homeless are provided to non-profit partner agencies.

-The U.S. Department of Housing and Urban Development (HUD) competitive Continuum of Care (CoC) funding cycle began on July 3, 2019.
-The Performance, Evaluation and Ranking Committee reviewed and ranked applications on August 16, 2019.
-The CoC Governing Board met immediately following and voted to forward nine applications to HUD as part of the 2019 CoC Consolidated application.
+The U.S. Department of Housing and Urban Development (HUD) competitive Continuum of Care (CoC) funding cycle began in July 2023.
+The Performance, Evaluation and Ranking Committee reviewed and ranked applications on September 1, 2023.